 Example: “GitLab pipeline with OSCAL validation + AI review”

-5. Data protection officers (DPOs)
+5. Data protection officers (DPOs) and data protection coordinators

 Pain without mjEdit

-• Supervisory authority audit: days of preparation.
+• Audit of the supervisory authority: days of preparation.

 How mjEdit helps